mwbowers/mwbowers.github.io/reference/datagate/datagate-common/xml-element-converter.md

 ### void SetElementName([ISchemaElementName name](/reference/datagate/datagate-common/i-schema-element-name.html))

-Sets the name of the schema element that is currently being converted.
+Sets the name of the current XmlElement to the specified value.

 ```cs
 void SetElementName(ISchemaElementName name)